A guide to Help to Buy ISAs

 Once your savings have reached the minimum amount (£1,600) you can claim your government bonus at any time.
 If you want to qualify for the maximum bonus of £3,000 it will take just over four and a half years.

-It’s worth noting that you will need to claim your bonus through your solicitor or conveyancer, which may be subject to a maximum fee of £50 plus VAT.
+It’s worth noting that you will need to claim your bonus through your solicitor or conveyancer, which might be subject to a maximum fee of £50 plus VAT.